Linda Nyman

-Lotta Linda Maria Nyman (born 21 January 1994), known as Linda Nyman, is a Finnish footballer who plays as a defender for HB Køge Women and the Finland women's national team.
+Lotta Linda Maria Nyman (born 21 January 1994), known as Linda Nyman, is a Finnish footballer who plays as a defender for 2.
+Frauen-Bundesliga club SC Sand. and the Finland women's national team.

-She previously played for Honka of the Naisten Liiga, Kungsbacka DFF of the Swedish Damallsvenskan and Inter Milan of the Italian Serie A Femminile.
+She previously played for Honka of the Naisten Liiga, Kungsbacka DFF of the Swedish Damallsvenskan, Inter Milan of the Italian Serie A Femminile and Toppserien club Haugesund.

 Club career

 GBK

 Nyman made her league debut against PK-35 Vantaa on 23 March 2013.
 She scored her first league goal against ONS Oulu on 21 September 2013, scoring in the 55th minute.

 FC Honka

 Nyman made her league debut against Åland United on 22 March 2014.
 She scored her first league goal against NiceFutis on 17 May 2014, scoring in the 56th minute.

 Kungsbacka DFF

 On 19 February 2019, Nyman was announced at Kungsbacka DFF.
 She made her league debut against Göteborg FC on 13 April 2019.

 Inter Milan

 In January 2020 Nyman completed a transfer from Kungsbacka DFF to Inter Milan.
 She joined a colony of five other Finnish players in the Italian Serie A. Nyman made her league debut against Florentia on 11 Januaryry 2020.
 During check-ups during the covid pandemic, it was revealed that Nyman had a defect in her heart.